xing-zheng/Docs/aspnet/mvc/views/working-with-forms.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Adds the `HTML5 <https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5>`__  ``data-valmsg-for="property"`` attribute to the `span <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span>`__ element, which attaches the validation error messages on the input field of the specified model property.
 When a client side validation error occurs, `jQuery <https://jquery.com/>`__ displays the error message in the ``<span>`` element.
 - Validation also takes place on the server.
-Clients may bave JavaScript disabled and some validation can only be done on the server side.
+Clients may have JavaScript disabled and some validation can only be done on the server side.
 - HTML Helper alternative: `@Html.ValidationMessageFor <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/Rendering/HtmlHelperValidationExtensions/index.html>`__

 The `Validation Message Tag Helper <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/AspNet/Mvc/TagHelpers/ValidationMessageTagHelper/index.html>`__  is used with the ``asp-validation-for`` attribute on a HTML `span <https://developer.mozilla.org/en-US/docs/Web/HTML/Element/span>`__ element.